bj-russ/CAI_comm/README.md

 The AK-server.py, cvs_lookup.csv and hostinfo.cfg are used to simulate the HFID responses for testing purposes.

 Currently the times during the sequence are shortened for testing efficiency.

+To run in Demo Mode, run AK-server.py first to initiate the ip adress to write to...